Hailey L Johnson, smiling headshot

 Highlights of my work include:

-• Conducting qualitative interview studies with adults with DS, their parents, and experts to explore how technology is currently used within thier daily lives and identify opportunities for technology support.
+• Conducting qualitative interview studies with adults with DS, their parents, and experts to explore how technology is currently used within their daily lives and identify opportunities for technology support.

 • Completing a systematic scoping literature review to uncover gaps in existing research and inform the design of future assistive technologies.